Skip to main content

 Complex Challenges Require an Interdisciplinary Approach

-The exhibition’s content is being developed in collaboration with landscape architectural firm Schønherr and a number of Denmark’s leading researchers and students from various Danish institutions, including architect and landscape architect Anna Aslaug Lund – representing the research project Mitigating Sea Level Rise, which is being conducted as a partnership between the Technical University of Denmark (DTU), the Aarhus School of Architecture (ARCH) and the University of Copenhagen (UCPH) – as well as architect and Associate Professor David Garcia and students in the Architecture and Extreme Environments graduate master program at the Royal Danish Academy – Architecture, Design, Conservation.
+The exhibition’s content had been developed in collaboration with landscape architectural firm Schønherr and a number of Denmark’s leading researchers and students from various Danish institutions, including architect and landscape architect Anna Aslaug Lund – representing the research project Mitigating Sea Level Rise, which is being conducted as a partnership between the Technical University of Denmark (DTU), the Aarhus School of Architecture (ARCH) and the University of Copenhagen (UCPH) – as well as architect and Associate Professor David Garcia and students in the Architecture and Extreme Environments graduate master program at the Royal Danish Academy – Architecture, Design, Conservation.

 About the Danish Pavilion

 The Ministry of Culture owns the Danish Pavilion in Venice, which is used for the architecture and art biennales.
-The Ministry of Culture has appointed the Danish Architecture Center as commissioner for the official Danish contribution to the 18th International Architecture Biennale in Venice.
+The Ministry of Culture had appointed the Danish Architecture Center as commissioner for the official Danish contribution to the 18th International Architecture Biennale in Venice.

 Curator

-The exhibition is curated by Josephine Michau
+The exhibition is curated by Josephine Michau.

 Commissioner